-Parents stop seeking attention for your child’s mental illness.
-I have a problem with many stories I read today about mentall illness – primarily bipolar illness diagnosed in a young adult.
+I have a problem with many stories I read today about mental illness – primarily bipolar illness diagnosed in a young adult.
 The problem I have is when it is the parent that is highlighted and given a voice, supposedly ‘speaking out’ about the condition on behalf of their child and all sufferers in the ongoing attempt to ‘eradicate stigma’ surrounding mental illness.

 A recent example passed on to me today was this article about a famous actress talking about her bipolar son: What One Star Learned From Raising a Bipolar Son.